Clarín’s digital transformation: the secrets behind the most successful Spanish-language media subscription

 • Loyalty

-2. Reaching large audiences (, new users, relevance)
+2. Reaching large audiences (advertising, new users, relevance)

 • Massive audience: Breaking news, SEO, social networks, front page, video and photography…